darbach/capstone-project-proposal-darbach/README.md

 # Virtual Navigator

-A Google-powered, augmented reality navigation map.
+An OpenStreetMap-powered, augmented reality navigation map.
 Using your device camera, this app overlays route data to give you a better sense of direction and distance to your destination.